-Continue to say “ BOO” to the Flu! – This year, the Centers for Disease Control advise everyone 6 months of age and older to get a flu shot during the months of October and November.
+Continue to say “ BOO” to the Flu! – This year the Centers for Disease Control, in addition to the State of Massachusetts mandate, that everyone 6 months of age and older get a flu shot before Dec 31, 2020.
 Talk to your doctor.

 Please keep all sick children home from school especially if they are exhibiting respiratory and stomach symptoms!
 If you are unsure – stay home and call your health care provider or school nurse for advice.

-Allergy & Asthma season is hitting us HARD this year.
+Allergy season will be here soon.
 Monitor all symptoms closely and follow your health care provider’s advice.
 If your child has asthma, it is extremely important to keep an inhaler at school.